aliciapaz/ruby_bot/README.md

 - Click on the Start button or type `/start` to initialize the bot.
 - Type `/book` to get a recommendation of a book.
 You can choose from the genres listed: Novel, Philosophy, Poetry, Theatre, Science or Children
 - Type `/quote` to get a random quote according to your mood
-- Type `/help` to see the list of available commands.
+- Type `/help` to see the list of available commands
+- Use CTRL + C in your terminal to stop the bot

 ### Run tests